1830 Perrot Comparative Charts of the World's Men and Women

 Gum Arabic Gouache

-This view features extensive use of Gum Arabic.
-Most watercolor paints produced from the mid-19th century onward have a gum arabic component which acts a binding agent to hold the pigment in suspension.
-Some watercolorists, when mixing their own paints, will add additional gum arabic to the paint, leading to strikingly vibrant, glossy, and depending on the mixture, even transparent and opaque colors.
+This view features extensive use of gum arabic.
+Most watercolor paints produced from the mid-19th century onward have a gum arabic component, which acts as a binding agent to hold the pigment in suspension.
+When mixing their own paints, some watercolorists will add gum arabic to the paint, leading to strikingly vibrant, glossy, and, depending on the mixture, even transparent and opaque colors.
 This technique is also sometimes referred to as gouache or bodycolor.

 Publication History and Census

 These charts were created by Ferdinand Victor Perrot, printed by the Fosset Imprimerie, and published by Basset c.
 1830.
-The only examples cataloged in the OCLC are in the collection of the National Library of Australia.
+Two holdings are cataloged in OCLC, both in the National Library of Australia.
 Rare on the private market.

 CartographerS